Reception - The Caterpillars

 Homework projects (Once every short term).

-As 'Show and Tell' sessions were so successful in term 1, we will be continuing this in term 2.
+As 'Show and Tell' sessions were so successful in term 1 and 2, we will be continuing these for the rest of the year.
 However, they will be run slightly differently from now on.
 The children will now take it in turns to take home the 'All About Me' box, this can be filled with things that are special to your child e.g. medals, certificates, photographs, favourite books or toys.
 This box will be sent home on a Friday and is expected back in school on the following Monday, ready for your child to share the box with their friends.
-Please do not allow your child to bring in toys from home on a Friday as we will no longer be sharing these.
+Please do not allow your child to bring in 'Show and Tell' toys from home on a Friday as we will no longer be sharing these.

 This page will be updated regularly, but if there is anything you would like to ask or discuss please feel free to come and see us.

-Below is the overview of Autumn Term 2
+Below is the overview of Spring Term 2:

 |Communication and Language:||